itsmesourav/-dpi-packet-analyzer/README.md

 ## 🧠 How it Works
 The system reads packet data from a PCAP file, extracts domain information using DNS parsing, and applies rule-based filtering to block specific domains.

+## 🌍 Why This Project?

+This project demonstrates how network traffic can be analyzed and controlled using Deep Packet Inspection (DPI).
+It simulates basic firewall behavior by detecting and filtering domain-based traffic, which is widely used in cybersecurity and network monitoring systems.

 ---

 ## 🛠 Technologies Used